zerocool2545/Capstone-Battle-of-Neighborhoods/README.md

 We are going to choose the area of our restaurant based on the smallest number of food/restaurant venues.

-After we choose the London Area, we are going to explore the neighborhoods in order to have a view of the venue categories and determine the group of neighborhoods we should build the restaurant.
+After we choose the London Area, we are going to explore the neighborhoods in order to have a view of the venue categories and determine the group or groups of neighborhoods we should build the restaurant.

-We are going to choose the neighborhood(of the chosen group) that is closest to Central London, in order to take advantage of easy access to a larger number of London citizens.
+We are going to choose the final neighborhood based on several criteria as described below.

 # Data-Section